Login Page - Create Account

 This section explains the procedure to follow when there are differences between the same study on two different charts either within the same instance of Sierra Chart, or in different instances of Sierra Chart, when you expect them to display the very same output.

 For help with differences with the Point of Control, Value Area High, Value Area Low for the Volume by Price, Volume Value Area Lines, TPO Profile Chart, or TPO Value Area Lines studies, refer to Incorrect Value Area or Point of Control Values.
+However, still refer to the information in this section below because the issue may be related to some other configuration difference explained in this section.

 1. The usual reason for a difference is differences in the underlying chart data.
 Therefore, the first step is to compare the settings in the Chart >> Chart Settings for each of the charts being compared.
-All of the settings among each of the tabs need to be identical.
+Many of the settings among each of the tabs need to be identical.

 Related to this is that when you are using Number of Trades, Volume, Range, Reversal, Renko, Delta Volume, Price Change, Point and Figure Bars, it is recommended that in order for there to be consistency with the study results as the Days to Load setting is changed in the chart or additional days are added to the chart during real time updating of the chart, make sure that New Bar at Session Start in the Chart >> Chart Settings is enabled.